Learn How To Copyright a Script

 U.S. Copyright OfficeRegister your work for copyrightsExercise your right to file a lawsuit against the person who infringed your copyrightsTakes a while for them to make your registration

-Out of all ways to protect your work from copyright infringement, registering your work at the U.S. Copyright Office is the one that gives you the right to sue infringers.
+Out of all ways to protect your work from copyright infringement, registering your work at the U.S. Copyright Office is the one that gives you the right to send demand letters to infringers.
 When you have your work registered, you will be able to recover the monetary damages and collect attorney fees if you win the case.

 If you want to file a lawsuit for copyright infringement, you should respect the statute of limitations and do it within three years after you find out about the copyright violation of your work.